Future planning in the time of COVID-19

-Recently, there have been temporary legislative changes that allow for enduring powers of attorney to be to be electronically signed and witnessed with all persons in separate spaces connected by audio-visual link.
+Recently, there have been temporary (until 21 April 2021) legislative changes that allow for enduring powers of attorney to be electronically signed and witnessed with all persons in separate spaces connected by audio-visual link.
 Advance care directives and appointments of medical treatment decision makers, however, cannot be witnessed remotely.

 If you are considering making enduring powers of attorney, OPA’s advice is that face-to-face witnessing – remembering this can still be done while remaining 1.5 metres apart – should be done wherever possible.

 As a last resort, if there are no other options, remote witnessing of enduring powers of attorney may be possible under the temporary regulatory changes.

 Remote witnessing is complex and there are practical difficulties involved in adhering to all the requirements of the regulations.
 If a document is not witnessed in a valid manner, it may not be legally binding.
 It is therefore recommended that people use a lawyer to ensure all requirements are met.
 If this is not possible, visit the Department of Justice and Community Safety website for important information on electronic signing and remote witnessing

 What happens if you don't have completed forms?

 If in the future, you lack the decision-making capacity to make a specific decision and there are no formal appointments in place, an application can be made to VCAT for the appointment of a guardian or administrator.

 These appointments effectively give the same powers as can be given under an enduring power of attorney.
 VCAT can also appoint a guardian to make medical treatment decisions).
 VCAT will not make these appointments if matters can be resolved by more informal means.

 What can I do now to ensure my wishes are known?